-If you do, use my recommended planner to achieve your goals using Erin Condren planners.
+If you want to prove that this works, you can try one of my recommended planner to achieve your goals, the Erin Condren planners.

 I have been a fan of planners since I make my own, too.
 I was once a handmade journal seller before, too.
 You can get your $10 coupon for Erin Condren planners here.